-wav, nufnu = m.get\sed()
+sed = m.get\sed()

 A number of arguments can be passed to get\sed(), for example to select specific Stokes parameters, inclinations, apertures, to scale the SED to a specific distance, to convert it to certain units, to extract the SED originating from different components, etc. For full details about the available arguments, see the get\sed() documentation.
+The method returns a single SED object that contains e.g. the wavelengths (sed.wav), frequencies (sed.nu), values (i.e. fluxes, flux densities, or polarization values; sed.val), and optionally uncertainties (sed.unc).
+See SED for the full list of the available attributes.

-What the method returns will depend on the options specified.
-By default, the I stokes parameter is returned for all inclinations and apertures.
-Thus, nufnu is a data cube with three dimensions (inclinations, apertures, and wavelengths respectively).
+By default, the I stokes parameter is returned for all inclinations and apertures, and sed.val is a data cube with three dimensions (inclinations, apertures, and wavelengths respectively).
 If an aperture or an inclination is specified, that dimension is removed from the array.
-Thus, specifying both inclination and aperture makes nufnu a one-dimensional array.
+Thus, specifying both inclination and aperture makes sed.val a one-dimensional array.

-The default units are microns for wav and ergs/s for nufnu.
-If distance is specified, nufnu is in ergs/cm^2/s.
+The default units are microns for sed.wav and ergs/s for sed.val.
+If a distance is specified when extracting the SED, sed.val is in ergs/cm^2/s by default.

-If uncertainties are requested, then get\sed() returns three values instead of two, the third being an uncertainty array with the same dimensions and units as nufnu:
+If uncertainties are requested, then sed.unc is set, which is uncertainty array with the same dimensions and units as sed.val:

-wav, nufnu, dnufnu = m.get\sed(uncertainties=True)
+'''

+sed = m.get_sed(uncertainties=True)

+'''